cjolowicz/blog/content/posts/incremental-docker-builds-for-monolithic-codebases.md

 Docker Compose does not yet know about the builder image.
-Before the services can be created and started, the builder image needs to be built explicitly using a command like the following:
+Before the services can be created and started, the builder image needs to be built explicitly using a command such as the following:

 ```sh
 docker build --tag=builder .